 - Completed this week (to monitor progress and maintain pace)

 But that’s not all there is to it.

-The Analytics Widget can be used to get a brief overview of the status of a project and individual workloads within an activity.
-There’s actually a full list of widgets you can add to your dashboard such that you create a view which makes sense for you, rather than use a generic view.
+The Analytics Widget can be used to get a brief overview of the status and individual workloads within an activity.
+There’s actually a full list of widgets you can add to your dashboard such that you create a view that makes sense for you, rather than use something generic.

 These are some of the widgets available (most of which are pretty self-explanatory)